CamposBruno/covid19-react/README.md

 API coded with python can be found [here](https://github.com/CamposBruno/covid19-flask-api)

+This is a react project.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## this is a react project

-Pull requests are welcomed
+Pull requests are welcomed.

 ## Available Scripts